-Showcasing leading Performance artists working in live art who create and present an ephemeral art experience..
+- Showcases leading Performance artists working in live art who create and present an ephemeral art experience..

-A platform for contemporary Irish Music acts to perform and be showcased to the local music industry.
+- Acts as a platform for contemporary Irish Music acts to perform and be showcased to the local music industry.

-A space to read and purchase emerging & established contemporary Irish Literature & Design.
+- Promotes emerging & established contemporary Irish Literature & Design.

-- CIACLA allows the Californian and Los Angeles communities to engage with local Irish diaspora, visiting artists and creatives, to generate new dialogues and enable an ongoing process of communication through creativity..
+- CIACLA allows the Californian and Los Angeles communities to engage with local Irish diaspora, visiting artists and creatives, to generate new dialogues and enable an ongoing process of communication through creativity.

+The pair returned in 2015 with Instinct an eclectic exhibition of 17 artists across three venues; Santa Monica Art Studios, Hive Gallery and Los Angeles Center for Digital Art.
 In 2016 the MART curators kicked off Activating Pangea – a series of six exhibitions planned over three years in the city.
-Showcasing four emerging visual artists in DAC Gallery and Downtown Artwalk LA and exhibiting two established Irish Artists working in new technologies in Voyage at CB1 Gallery.
+First up was group exhibition showcasing four emerging visual artists in DAC Gallery and Downtown Artwalk LA and exhibiting two established Irish Artists working in new technologies in Voyage at CB1 Gallery.

 2017 brought MART to LA for two large exhibitions, first to Arena 1 Gallery presenting Destroy These Walls which involved five artists working across sculpture, performance, new media and print.
 Returning later in the year to create a Pop Up Art Gallery as part of Irelandweek right on Hollywood Blvd, to present Re:In Force highlighting new work from four Irish artists.